New Year Resolutions Don’t Work

 To bring to fruition the noble desire that comes as quick as a heartbeat may take a lifetime of strength, willpower and resolve.
 Strength, willpower and resolve that have not been called upon before, thus have not had a chance to develop.
 New nascent strengths that have not been honed on real-world experiences and that are continuously undermined by the collective, negative reinforcement of community and friends adds up to a weak support system at best.
 The noble desire is doomed from the start.

 That’s why you will hear me often repeat as a mantra “personal resources must be developed.
 We do not come to be full of resolve, confident, tactful, and diplomatic and self-disciplined, self-directed, self-correcting, and self-generating naturally from birth.”
 The old maxim still applies.
 You reap what you sow.
 We would not expect triumphant success with other minimal inputs.
 If you invest $100.00 to buy a car, you know the kind of car you’ll get.
 You wouldn’t rely on it to carry you very far.
 So, too, it is with our personal resources.
 If we minimally invest developing our self-discipline for example, we can’t expect it to take us to new heights.
-It simply won’t work.
+It’s simple math.
+Small numbers add up to equal a small sum.

 Jung observed, “Until you make the unconscious conscious, it will direct your life, and you will call it fate.”